 You’ll have a private vehicle and your own local trip assistant, giving you the freedom to travel in your own way, away from the crowds.
 You can add additional nights in Ulaanbaatar (UB) at the beginning, and different hotels and activities can be recommended for you based on your preference.
 Why not spend a morning in UB learning how to shoot an air pistol at the shooting range used by the Mongolian Olympic team?
 Alternatively, spend half a day at a felt crafting workshop.

-Below is a 16-day sample itinerary taking in Mongolia's spectacular central Khangai Mountains and Khovsgol Nuur National Park.
-However, the holiday company can provide experiences countrywide – just send over your thoughts and they'll do the rest.
+Below is a 12-day sample itinerary taking in Mongolia's spectacular Khovsgol Nuur National Park.
+However, the holiday company can provide experiences countrywide - Mongolia’s central heartland or the epic Gobi Desert or even western Mongolia with the Kazakh eagle hunters – just send over your thoughts and they'll do the rest.